How do I write a manifesto?

 When writing your manifesto make sure that you are speaking to a wide range of students instead of a specific group.
 This is because we have wide variety of students at Queen Mary.

-Before you start writing down your key priorities and experience make sure to clearly state what your name is and what position you are running for!
+Before you start writing down your key priorities and experience make sure to clearly state what position you are running for.

 Now that we’ve done that, here are some things to consider when you write your manifesto: